Learning ERC-7208

 1. chainid()

-This function returns the current chain ID as a uint32
+This function returns the current chain ID as a uint32.
+If the current chain ID is larger than uint32.max, it reverts with an UnsupportedChain error.

 2. requireCurrentChain()